viamrobotics/docs/docs/tutorials/viam-rover/try-viam-color-detection.md

 ## Add the Vision Service

 Navigate to the [robot page on the Viam app](https://app.viam.com/robots).
-Click on the robot you wish to add the Vision service to.
+Click on the robot you wish to add the Vision Service to.
 Select the **CONFIG** tab, and click on **SERVICES**.
 Scroll to the **Create Service** section.
 To create a [Vision Service](/services/vision/):